RocketMan/zookeeper/PRIVACY.md

 ### What data do we collect and how do we collect it?

-For visitors who access Zookeeper Online without logging in, this website may rely on Turnstile and a session cookie to verify that the visitor is a real browser, but **we do not collect or store any personal data beyond the transient technical signals described above that are strictly necessary for security**.
+For visitors who access Zookeeper Online without logging in, this website may rely on Turnstile and a short-lived cookie to verify that the visitor is a real browser, but **we do not collect or store any personal data beyond the transient technical signals described above that are strictly necessary for security**.